 One down.
 One second.
 One twist.
-In an instant an ironclad commodity's value can sink to seemingly irrecoverable depths, a victim felled by mangled tissue and bone.
+In an instant, an ironclad commodity's value can sink to seemingly irrecoverable depths, a victim felled by mangled tissue and bone.

-At this point on the calendar one year ago, Minnesotans expressed cautious optimism.
+At this point on the calender one year ago, Minnesotans expressed cautious optimism.
 Their heart and soul, Adrian Peterson, then roughly 15 weeks removed from a complete knee makeover, sprinted, cut and jumped on top of large obstacles with few limitations, an exhibition widely thought impossible not long before.
 At Memorial Day cookouts his captivating display triggered numerous owner questions.
 What's his true worth?
 Would you take on the risk?
 There's no way he'll contribute immediately, right?

 The rest of the story still blows the mind.
 Peterson, quite possibly an alien life-form conceived on Krypton, not only beat the odds, he choke-slammed them, improbably falling just nine yards shy of Eric Dickerson's single-season rushing record.
 His subsequent 19.7 points per game average, which easily set the pace among RBs, remains astonishing, a resounding victory for modern sports medicine and the human will.

 Now with burgers again sizzling on backyard grills, Fantasyland's attention is focused on another once cherished producer faced with similar skepticism, Robert Griffin III.

 On Thursday, the much-discussed passer, who appeared to be smuggling pythons under his tight-fitting black shirt (SWOLE!), had an encouraging workout in front of coaches and media.
 As Yahoo!'s Les Carpenter observed, he delivered crisp passes from 30-yards out, sprinted lightly and looked like a quarterback on a fast-track to Week 1 availability.